In this tutorial, you will learn how to build a simple iOS app. You'll do the following:

 source files to complete this tutorial.

-At a command-line prompt, open your new
+At a command-line prompt, open a new

 BUILD file for editing: